csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **Practice Exercises**

 **3.1** Write the following queries in SQL, using the university schema.
-(We sug- gest you actually run these queries on a database, using the sample data that we provide on the Web site of the book, db-book.com.
+(We suggest you actually run these queries on a database, using the sample data that we provide on the Web site of the book, db-book.com.
 Instructions for setting up a database, and loading sample data, are provided on the above Web site.)

 a.
 Find the titles of courses in the Comp.
 Sci. department that have 3 credits.